Academic Policies

 Your Rights as a Student

-• the right to inspect and review your education records;
+• Inspect and review your education records.

 Education Records